The 2024 application season is open.

 “Pioneer has been a life changing experience for me, it has given so much more context and meaning to my life.
 Pioneer has taught me the true sense of research, understanding the context of every word in which is being spoken or read. ”

-Countries and regions represented: 23
+Countries and regions represented in 2021: 48

 High school year:

-2018 Program Grades:
+2021 Program Grades:

-Pioneer Research Program grade distribution for 2018 (program grade and number of students who received it):
+Pioneer Research Program grade distribution for 2021 (program grade and number of

 Pioneer’s college credits granted by Oberlin College are readily transferable to other colleges.
 Pioneer alumni need to ask Oberlin College to send the Pioneer transcript to the destination institution.
 The registrar’s office of the receiving institution will decide if the credits will be accepted.

-Institutions at which Pioneer Faculty Are Employed:
+Institutions at which Pioneer faculty are employed:

 The material I deliver to these high school students is exactly the same as in my college classes.
 For example, we use Arend Lijphart’s Patterns of Democracy, the same text I use in my comparable upper-division Rice seminar.
 I take a subset of the modules from my Rice course for juniors and seniors and use it with my high schoolers.